Convert 1.5 Kilos To Pounds

 Q: Can I use an online converter for this conversion?

 A: Yes, many online converters are available to quickly convert between kilograms and pounds.
-However, understanding the underlying principle is valuable for developing a stronger grasp of unit conversion.
+That said, understanding the underlying principle is valuable for developing a stronger grasp of unit conversion.

 Q: What is the difference between a kilogram and a pound in terms of weight?